aglover/recoil/README.md

-# Recoil
+# Recoil and bounce!

 <img src="img/logo.png" align="right"
      alt="Recoil logo" width="150" height="150">

 Recoil enables you to play with everybody's favorite Postgres connection pooler and router [PgBouncer](https://www.pgbouncer.org/).
 Plus, you can do it from the comfort of your laptop!
 The enclosed Docker compose file will spin up two Postgres instances - a primary and a read replica.
-Neither instance has an exposed port.
 A third service is additionally spun up, which is unsurprisingly, PgBouncer.
 This service exposes one port and two database names, thus acting like a router.
 PgBouncer is also configured to have up to 200 client connections.

 ## What is PgBouncer?